 JDRF is the leading global organization funding type 1 diabetes (T1D) research.
 Its mission is to accelerate life-changing breakthroughs to cure, prevent and treat T1D and its complications.
 To accomplish this, JDRF has invested nearly $2 billion in research funding since its inception.
 It is an organization built on a grassroots model of people connecting in their local communities, collaborating regionally for efficiency and broader fundraising impact, and uniting on a national stage to pool resources, passion and energy.
 Hagans Montgomery Hagans is proud to be involved with JDRF and to be the presenting sponsor for JDRF’s annual Promise Ball.

 In 2010, Kendall Montgomery was invited to a breakfast presentation and tour of the Healthcare for the Homeless facilities.
 After going on a tour of the clinics, he was so moved that he sought out ways to get involved.
 He agreed to work with fund raising activities.
 After that, he served on committees and ultimately joined the board of directors for the organization.
 He has served on the board since 2013 and continues his service on the board at this time.

 The Texas Bar Foundation is the largest charitably funded bar foundation in the nation.
 Membership is composed of the most elite Texas attorneys.
 TBF’s members are nominated because of their dedication to the administration of justice and high professional standing among their peers.
 Since inception, the trustees of TBF have awarded more than $20 million in grants to charitable organizations across Texas.
 HMH lawyers Fred Hagans, William Hagans, and Stephanie Taylor serve on TBF’s Nominating Committee for District Four (the Greater Houston area).
-William Hagans is a co-chair of the District Four Nominating Committee and Fred Hagans previously co-chaired the Nominating Committee for many years.
+William Hagans and Fred Hagans are both past co-chairs of the District Four Nominating Committee.
+William Hagans currently serves as Secretary of the Fellows and a trustee.